Category: Story

 Lossy compression (used in JPG files) removes certain bits of data to shrink the file size significantly, which may lead to a slight loss in quality.
 Lossless compression (used in PNG and some WebP files) keeps all original data intact, ensuring the image looks exactly like the original, though the resulting file size will be larger than a lossy version.

-To compress photos and save space in 2026, use built-in settings like iPhone’s HEIC format or Google Photos’ Storage Saver.
-For maximum efficiency, leverage AI-powered tools to convert images to WebP or AVIF, applying lossy compression at 75-85% quality to reduce file sizes by up to 80% while maintaining crisp visual clarity.
+Compressing photos to save space in 2026 starts with built-in settings like iPhone’s HEIC format or Google Photos’ Storage Saver.
+For maximum efficiency, use AI-powered tools to convert images to WebP or AVIF, applying lossy compression at 75-85% quality to reduce file sizes by up to 80% while maintaining visual clarity.

 Quick Wins: How to Compress Photos and Save Space on Any Device

-Shrinking your digital library starts with changing how your devices capture and store files in the first place.
-According to Business.com, modern compression tools can cut the size of standard JPEGs by 40-60% without any obvious drop in quality.
-By tweaking a few system-level settings, you can stop storage bloat before it even starts.
+Shrinking your digital library begins with changing how devices capture and store files.
+According to Business.com, modern compression tools can cut standard JPEG sizes by 40-60% without visible quality loss.
+A few system-level settings stop storage bloat before it starts.

 Mobile: Enabling High Efficiency Formats